camara-tech/IFMA-Courses/doc/Notes.md

 Also mentioned was only showing upcoming and nearby courses. tbhis would involve both geolocation and date information.

 This is rapidly moving from being just a website to a full on webapp.

+#### from May 23
+...one month later...

+In the past month, I've finished putting together the faceted search and integrated the system with Aron's IFMA theme.
+Of course, this is just a basic setup, but I have been given the deadline of July first to finish this project.
+I've realized a few things that would be much better if I had separated them out into plugins rather than having them as part of the theme.
+I'm currently looking at the following work:

+1. rework the design so that the search and the facets/filters make more sense visually.
+2. writing import scripts and documentation for how the system works.
+3. update the underlying data model if the system falls over or doesn't meet the requirements.
+2. integrate search into Advanced Custom fields, so that you can set which fields are used in a faceted search
+3. integrate search into the JSON API, so that you can have returned only the JSON which matches your results.

+For phase 2: I'm currently speculating on the following:

+1. reworking the backend entry form, so that you don't have to enter a location and an instructor previous to entering a course, but have it all integrated together.
+2. adding a calendar view and map view
+3. reworking the frontend and backend to be more separated, and thus take better advantage of modern web technologies